cloudmix-dev/workertown/www/docs/src/pages/docs/packages/kv/using-the-api.md

 ### Info

-You can send a `GET` request to the `/v1/admin/info` endpoint to get see the currently active configuration for your service.
+You can send a `GET` request to the `/v1/admin/info` endpoint to get the currently active configuration for your service.
 This is useful for debugging in live-like environments.